Student Success Leaders

 Hello, I am Sonia Ramirez and was born in Salinas, California but have lived in Albuquerque since 2002.
 My mother is originally from Delicias, Chihuahua.
 Growing up she encouraged my older sister, younger brother and I to always follow our dreams.
 To us that meant pursuing an education.
 I am currently double majoring in Psychology and Family & Child Studies with a concentration in Human Development and Family Relations.
 My ultimate goal is to become a Clinical Psychologist to help the youth in our community.
 I believe El Centro will strengthen my connection with my culture while allowing me to interact with a diverse group of students.
 I encourage anyone looking for resources, a place to call home or encouragement to come visit us at El Centro.
 I hope to see you there!

-I am currently a freshman studying Political Science.
-I am hoping that by majoring in political science I will gain knowledge about how our government system works and the effects it creates on the underrepresented communities.
+I am currently a Junior majoring in Secondary Education and minoring in Chicana Chicano Studies.
 I was born in Oregon but raised in Albuquerque, New Mexico.
 My family is from Zacatecas, Mexico.
 I am proud to say that because of my roots I have learned to value education, family and my Mexican culture.
 I always remember having great pride of my “cultura” and I make sure to embrace it.
 I am the youngest of four siblings and the third one of my sisters to work at El Centro.
-I have been coming to El Centro for many years now with them and I am extremely happy to finally be a part of the El Centro family.
+I have been coming to El Centro for many years now with them and I am extremely happy to be a part of the El Centro family.

 Hi Everyone!
 I was born and raised in Mexico City and moved to Albuquerque to come earn my undegraduate degree in Chicana & Chicano Studies and Psychology.
 My passion lies in helping the Hispanic/Latino community, which what led me to come to work at El Centro.
 I hope that after I graduate, I can go earn my master's in Public Health.
 Come say "Hi!" whenever you come by the front desk, I hope to see you there.